Owner Portal Tenant Portal

 Fresh Market Rent Analysis

 Renewal is the right moment to make sure your rent reflects the current market.
-We run a fresh comp analysis using active listings and recent lease data in your zip code — and provide a specific, data-backed rent recommendation.
-Annual increases of 3–8% are common in today's Clark County market.
+We run a fresh comp analysis using active listings and recent lease data in your zip code, then provide a specific, data-backed rent recommendation.
+Annual increases of 3–8% are common in today's Clark County market, and we price your renewal to match.

 04